 - Acknowledge the complaint within 3 working days, notifying the complainant of where the complaint has been forwarded and the timescale within which a response will be sent, and establish whether the child has or requires an Advocate;

 - Request that the line manager attempt to resolve the complaint within 10 working days and send a copy of the response to the Complaints Manager, together with a brief resume of any points not covered in the letter.

-If it is not possible to respond within the above time scale - e.g. where files or records need to be checked or a key member of staff is not available - the line manager (in b) above) must inform the Complaints Manager who will send a holding letter to advise the complainant of the delay.
-However the maximum period for a complaint to remain at Stage One is 20 working days, unless the complainant has agreed to an extension of time or the Manager is seeking an alternative dispute resolution process.
+If it is not possible to respond within the above time scale - e.g. where files or records need to be checked or a key member of staff is not available - the line manager (in b) above) must inform the Customer Service Manager who will send a holding letter to advise the complainant of the delay.
+The maximum period for a complaint to remain at Stage One is normally 20 working days, unless the complainant has agreed to an extension of time or the Manager is seeking an alternative dispute resolution process.

 Complaints made by children in foster care or residential care should be recorded as follows:

 - Where the complaint relates to the child's placement in residential care, the fact that the complaint was made and resolved should be noted in the home's Daily Log, and a summary of the complaint and the manner in which it was resolved should be recorded in the Complaints Log and in the child's Daily Record.
 Where the complaint involves sensitive personal information, such details should not be held in the Complaint Log, which is a public record.
 The manager should consult the complainant to ensure that the matter was dealt with appropriately before countersigning the Complaints Log;